 Arrangements for seating

-    As the Queen's representative, the Governor-General and spouse are always seated in a place of honour.
+As the King's representative, the Governor-General and spouse are always seated in a place of honour.

 The Governor-General is always accompanied by an Aide-de-Camp (a New Zealand Defence Force Officer) and at times the Official Secretary.
 The officers should be seated close to the Governor-General at all times.
 The Governor-General may also be accompanied by other members of the Vice-regal household and security personnel from the Diplomatic Protection Squad.
 Details of who these persons are will be provided in advance.

 If the Governor-General is to receive a pōwhiri, agreement should be reached well beforehand on the duration of the powhiri and the seating requirements for Her Excellency or Their Excellencies and the Official Party.